pR0Ps/website/README.md

     `git init --bare`

-2. Setup a site configuration file that includes all configuration files in the repositories `.config` directory.
+2. Setup a site configuration file that includes all configuration files in the repositories `web_config` directory.
 Ex:

     ```
     include [path to website]/web_config/*.conf;